-Every taxi must have a meter, and if you think you have been over-charged, ask for a receipt.
-If the taxi driver does not give you a receipt you have the right not to pay.

-- In the pubs, you normally need to order at the bar - All take-away alcohol sales are prohibited from 22.00 to 10.00 - Kitchens in pubs are usually open from 09.00 to 23.00 - Tap water is drinkable in the whole country - In a formal situation, Estonians usually greet each other with nothing more than a handshake or sometimes a hug; kisses are very rare - Take off your shoes when indoors - Fastening your seatbelt in a car is mandatory (even in the back seat and in a taxi).
+- If you need a ride, the easiest is to use an app like Uber or Taxify.
+You can also order a taxi by calling a taxi company - Every taxi must have a meter, and if you think you have been over-charged, ask for a receipt.
+If the taxi driver does not give you a receipt you have the right not to pay - In the pubs, you normally need to order at the bar - All take-away alcohol sales are prohibited from 22.00 to 10.00 - Tap water is drinkable in the whole country - In a formal situation, Estonians usually greet each other with nothing more than a handshake or sometimes a hug; kisses are very rare - Take off your shoes when visiting an Estonian's home - Fastening your seatbelt in a car is mandatory (even in the back seat and in a taxi)